benjvmin/TinyPubSub/README.md

 # TinyPubSub
 A small Publish/Subscribe library for project use!

-More coming soon.
+(Still testing);

+Add Events:
+`Events.add("Event Name", someCallbackFunction)`

+Remove Events:
+`Events.remove("Event Name", functionToRemove)`

+Trigger Events:
+`Events.emit(someFunctionToTrigger, someDataToPass)`

+Features:
+* Throws an error if you try to Emit a function that does not exist, easier for debugging purposes.

+* Extremely Tiny